NBPub/BeatLog/README.md

   - utilize row factories with psycopg to make cleaner database selections
   - use template file for SQL commands to clean up code
   - add tests for code
-  - asyncio for scheduled tasks and/or other routines
   - consider smarter way to gather regex methods across functions
   - solve possible issues with SQL creation: [Home Ignores](/docs#home-ignorable)
 - Features